oj0nathan/Macro_Regime_Switching_Model/README.md

 This repository is for **educational and research purposes only**.
 Nothing here constitutes investment advice or an offer to buy or sell any security.

----

-You can now paste this into `README.md` and tweak any wording, numbers, or file paths to match your repo.